mahdiyousefi79/TestNG_FrameWork_Mahdi/README.md

 ### BasePage Class
 #### Some of the commonly used methods in a BasePage class in TestNG include:
+#### we can remove BrowserUtils and put all common methods in BasePage class too (Amazon project was like this)

 * Initialization of the driver object for web automation frameworks
 * Navigation to the page URL